ajspurr/stroke_prediction/README.md

 <br><p align="center"><img src="/output/eda/combined_cat_counts.png" width="900"/></p>
 <br>
 3. Stroke prevalence noticeably higher in those with hypertension, heart disease, and who have ever been married.
 Noticeably lower in children and individuals who have never worked.
+To be clear, the percentage is within each subcategory.
+So, in this case, about 4.5% of females had a stroke.

 <br><p align="center"><img src="/output/eda/combined_perc_stroke.png" width="900"/></p>
 <br>